Production and Disposition of Tobacco Products

 Under normal circumstance, data are collected, captured, edited, tabulated and published within 4 weeks after the reference month.

-In order to detect errors and internal inconsistencies, automated edits are applied to captured data to verify that totals equal the sum of components and that the data are consistent with previous month's data.
+In order to detect errors and internal inconsistencies, automated edits are applied to captured data to verify that totals equal the sum of components and that the data are consistent with the previous month's data.
 Data that fail the edits are subject to manual inspection and possible corrective action.

 In addition, subject matter experts analyse the data at a more aggregate level to detect and verify any large month-to-month or year-over-year changes for the industry.